avnr/fifocator/README.md

 function without specifying a message subscribes the function to a wildcard message, i.e., any message not intercepted by another subscribed function.
-If there are several subscribers that match a message then the first subscribed match is that one that will be called.
+If there are several subscribers that match a message then the first subscribed match is the one that will be called.

 Setting up a named pipe:

 ```
-from fifocator import Fifo
+from fifocator import FifoWorker

-my_worker = Fifo('my_fifo_file')
+my_worker = FifoWorker('my_fifo_file')
 ```

 In the above example the named pipe will automatically be opened at the